ewertonASM/transcription-core/README.md

 sudo make install
 ```

-To test the installation, simply start the Translation Core with the following command:
+To test the installation, simply start the Transcription Core with the following command:

 ```sh
 make dev start